This is a special Meal Plan as it is for Christmas week, so is stuffed full of Christmas flavours. Priced using my Asda.com in November 2023

 As usual, use the Cakes and Bakes at any point during the week when you need them, as an extra at lunch, a pudding after dinner, for supper, or any other hungry moment.
 Or if you and the 2nd person you are feeding don’t need this many calories, healthwise, these would be the best things to leave out.

 Shopping list.
-Priced using my Supermarket, at Asda, in December 2014
+Priced using my Asda.com in November 2023

 |left at the end of the week, or spare to use to fill up with|